VOA Broadcasting Bambara to Mali

 Placement: 24/7 FM streams in Bamako, Gao and Timbuktu and a dozen of affiliates throughout the country

 Programs and additional features available at: http://www.voabambara.com/

-An Ba Fo (Let’s Say It) an hour-long weekly call-in show in which politicians, artists or ordinary citizens discuss local issues affecting the lives of millions of people in Mali.
-The show airs every Saturday and is repeated on Sunday from 1700 to 1800 UTC.
+An Ba Fo -- a live, hour long, weekly call-in show in which the youth, politicians, government officials, activists, artists or ordinary citizens discuss local issues affecting the lives of millions of people in Mali.